 Furnish water conforming to 499.02.

-For the curing coat, furnish rapid setting emulsified asphalt conforming to 702.04.
+For the curing coat, furnish rapid setting emulsified asphalt conforming to 702.04 or non-tracking asphalt emulsion conforming to 702.12.

 206.03 Submittals.
 Submit a report that lists the type of equipment to be used, speed of the intended equipment usage, rate of application of the chemical, and calculations that demonstrate how the required percentage of chemical will be applied.
 For phased work, list in the report the procedure to be used to construct the chemically stabilized subgrade to ensure full depth and continuity across phase interfaces.
 Submit the report to the Engineer at least 2 workdays before the stabilization work begins.
 Department acceptance of the report is not required.
 The absence of Department acceptance does not supersede the Engineer’s authority as defined in 105.01.